-At ProHealth Sports and Spinal Physiotherapy, we focus on healing cause, but not symptoms.
-Our premium physiotherapy care that adopts hands-on manipulation treatments with absolutely no reliance on machines.
+At ProHealth Sports and Spinal Physiotherapy, we focus on healing the root cause, not just the symptoms.
+Our premium physiotherapy care that adopts hands-on manipulation treatments in conjunction with other treatments as needed.
 Every body is unique.
 To ensure prompt and effective recovery, our physiotherapists design one-to-one customized treatment plan for each client.

 Did you know that aches and pains on the body can affect your sleep, give you headaches or cause other underlining discomfort?
 Tension from joint injuries, shoulder impingement, rotator cuff tears, spinal and back problems, stiff necks, painful shoulders and dislocations, all require the right treatment and care.
 First, we investigate the causes then respond with the right management of these issues.
 The aim is to reduce symptoms whether its pain, dysfunction or restrictions on mobility, and return you to optimal health.